Moab, Utah is considered one of the best adventure towns in America.

 Arches National Park is best known for the iconic Delicate Arch.

-The park showcases collection of 2,000 arches, slender spires, and spectacular hikes.
+The park showcases a collection of 2,000 arches, slender spires, and spectacular hikes.

 People of all ages and abilities can see and explore the park.
 Many formations can be seen from the scenic roads and parking lots.